-Figure 30: Oven light protected by glass shield
+Figure 26: Oven light protected by glass shield

-Remove and replace storage drawer (some models)
+To remove and replace storage drawer (some models)

 Use the storage drawer for storing cooking utensils.
 The drawer can be removed to facilitate cleaning under the range.
 Use care when handling the drawer.